ChimeraTK/pciedummy-driver/test/Readme.txt

 The test will open the device, so you can see the register content using
 > cat /proc/utcadummy
+It tells you what it is doing, so you can monitor the registers change with each step.

 After the test is finished all devices are closed and the registers are gone from /proc/utcadummy.